The Lerch $\Phi$ Analytic Continuation: Lerch extension

-In the case of the partial Lerch $\Phi$ series, following the same thought process employed for the polylogarithm, we conclude that the analytic continuation for the first finite sum is given by: \\ The above integral converges when $\Re{(b)}>-1$, if $k$ is a non-negative integer.
-The complement of this domain would require a much more convoluted expression, so we're not trying to solve it.
-This is justified by the fact that the constant $c$ from section \secrefe{AC_part} now depends on the summation index $q$ (e.g., $\sign{\Re{(m(q+b))}}$).
+The above integral converges when $\Re{(b)}>-1$, if $k$ is a non-negative integer.
+The complement of this domain would require a much more convoluted expression, so we are not trying to solve it.
+This is justified by the fact that the constant $c$ from section \secrefe{AC_part} now depends on the summation index $q$ (e.g., $\sign{\Re{(z(q+b))}}$).
 If, however, $k$ is not a non-negative integer, then one must have $\Re{(k)}>0$ and $\Re{(b)}>0$ for the integral to converge.\\